cncf/wg-networking/README.md

 * May 10th, 2017 at 11am CST
 * June 6th, 2017 at 11am CST
 * June 20th, 2017 at 11am CST - Cancelled
-* July 5th, 2017 at 11am CDT - Agenda to include IPv6 and Weave
+* July 5th, 2017 at 11am CDT - Agenda: IPv6 and Weave
-* July 18th, 2017 at 11am CDT - Agenda to include Project Contiv, CNM
+* July 18th, 2017 at 11am CDT - Agenda: Project Contiv, CNM Overview
-* August 1st, 2017 at 11am CDT - Agenda to include Calico, Flannel, netlink contribution to CNI
+* August 1st, 2017 at 11am CDT - Agenda: Calico, azure-container-networking

+    SDN/network virtualization technologies have been a great enabler and are widely used for the VM based workloads in public and private clouds.
+With the growing popularity of containers, these technologies are being extended to containers.
+In this talk, I am going to talk about the challenges that must be addressed to extend SDN technologies to containers.
+In addition to the much larger scale and much stringent rate of provisioning requirements imposed by container workloads, container SDN must co-exist seamlessly with VM SDN as customers will have both container based and VM based deployments.
+This means seamless policy language across the container and VM SDN and virtual networks that span across both.
+I will then describe Azure Virtual Network (VNet) that provides SDN for VMs and is being extended seamlessly to support containers.
+It provides powerful capabilities such as network isolation, load balancer, internet connectivity, private access to resources and services in Azure, peering networks, on-premise connectivity, traffic filtering, user defined routes, network security policies. azure-container-networking project extends the richness of Azure VNet to container workloads managed by leading orchestrators: Docker, Kubernetes, Mesos DC/OS and Service Fabric.
+It has a rich API surface and modular architecture to create/manage/connect networks and provision SDN policies.
+It adopts prevalent network provisioning models (CNM, CNI) to integrate Azure VNet seamlessly with container orchestrators that conform to these standards.
+Azure container networking provides unified experience and capabilities across Windows and Linux platforms.
+It also brings the capability of Azure VNet to standalone clusters deployed outside public Azure cloud which provides a unified devops experience and makes transition to public cloud effortless. azure-container-networking is open source project on github that enables dev community to participate in its evolution and help build a rich eco system for container networking with Azure VNet.

-* August 15th, 2017 at 11am CDT
+* August 15th, 2017 at 11am CDT: Agenda: Fannel, netlink contribution to CNI